justin-yan/marketslackbot/Spec.md

 start <descrip> // launch a new book with <descrip>
 settle <price>  // settle current market at <price>
-mypos  // view your current positions mybook // view your current orders clear  // removes all of your orders book   // view entire market book and description
+pos    // view entire market's positions mypos  // view your current positions book   // view entire market book and description mybook // view your current orders clear  // removes all of your orders

 New bids and orders should insert quickly.
 Find/pop min/max should also be fast (will need to check for crossing on every bid/ask).